Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Hohenberg-Mermin-Wagner Theorem

 \subsection{Numerical fit for $\eta$ in the parquet approximation}

-In this section we present a brute force attempt at calculating the anomalous dimension $\eta$ for a CDW ($N = 1$) and AFM ($N = 3$) for the square Hubbard model, where, in order to see criticality even for $\eta = 0$, we neglected the self-energy.
+In this section we present a brute force attempt at calculating the anomalous dimension $\eta$ for a CDW ($N = 1$) and AFM ($N = 3$) for the Hubbard model on the square lattice, where, in order to see criticality even for $\eta = 0$, we neglected the self-energy.
 To that end we have also neglected frequency dependence of the vertices, which should not change the universal physics as discussed in Section.~\ref{sec:powercounting}.
-The secondary momentum dependences of the Hedin vertices and rest functions were truncated in the spirit of the truncated unity approach introduced in~\cite{Huseman_salmhoefer_omega_flow_and_effeicient_parametrization,Lichtenstein_2017,Eckhardt_2018,multiloop_Tagliavini_2019}, and have kept only the local/s-wave form factors, justified by the fact that both AFM and CDW are s-wave orders.
+The secondary momentum dependencies of the Hedin vertices and rest functions were truncated in the spirit of the truncated unity approach introduced in~\cite{Huseman_salmhoefer_omega_flow_and_effeicient_parametrization,Lichtenstein_2017,Eckhardt_2018,multiloop_Tagliavini_2019}, and have kept only the local/$s$-wave form factors, justified by the fact that both AFM and CDW are $s$-wave orders.
 We have verified that the introduction of additional form factors does not change the results.
 The parquet equations were then solved using the strategy outlined in Fig.~\ref{fig:solution_strategy} within the PA.

 The critical exponent can be accessed from the behavior of the bosonic propagator near the ordering vector $\bfq = (\pi, \pi)$.
 For AFM, we expect

 Near criticality, $P^{\M}(i\Omega =0, \bfq_*)U \rightarrow 1$ leading $w^{\M}$ to display the power law behavior.
 We can therefore obtain $\eta$ by fitting